Community Based Hand Surgery Service

 With the procedures completed by both surgeons as follows:

-34 questionnaires were sent out and 27 have been returned to date for this reporting period:
+27 questionnaires were completed and returned for this reporting period:

 Patient comments included: